Quantum-data-driven dynamical transition in quantum learning: Convergence towards fixed points: Exponential convergence class

 Now we assume the dynamical quantities---the errors and QNTKs---converge towards the fixed point given in Result~\ref{th:main} and study the convergence speed for different dynamics identified above in Table~\ref{tab:phases}.
-To unveil the scaling of convergence for each dynamics, we solve the dynamical equations in Eqs.~\eqref{eq:dyeqs_UT} close to the known stable fixed point identified above in Section~\ref{sec:stability}, and present the corresponding solution in leading order, verify our theoretical predictions with numerical simulations.
+To unveil the scaling of convergence for each dynamics, we solve the dynamical equations in Eqs.~\eqref{eq:dyeqs_UT} close to the known stable fixed point identified above in `Stability transition of fixed points: bifurcation' section, and present the corresponding solution in leading order, verify our theoretical predictions with numerical simulations.